samausamaa/Big-Data-/README.md

 Pass Rate: XX%
 Total Students: X

+---

-Hadoop Components
+## Hadoop Components

-Mapper
+## 1. Mapper

-The Mapper reads each record and extracts:
+The Mapper reads student records from the input file.

-student_id
-semester
-grade
-Output Key-Value:
+For each valid record, it extracts:

+- Semester
+- Grade

+Then it emits the following key-value pair:

 (semester, grade)

+### Example

+Fall2023, 85
+Spring2024, 88

+---

+## 2. Custom Partitioner

-Custom Partitioner
+The Custom Partitioner controls how data is distributed among reducers.

-A custom partitioner is implemented to ensure that:
+It ensures that:

-All records of the same semester go to the same reducer Each reducer processes exactly one semester
+- All records of the same semester go to the same reducer
+- Each reducer processes exactly one semester

-Example logic:
+### Example Mapping

 Fall2023   → Reducer 0
 Spring2024 → Reducer 1

+This allows reducer-level parallelism and keeps semester data separated.

+---

-Reducer
+## 3. Reducer

-Each reducer processes one semester only and calculates:
+Each reducer processes records for one semester only.

+The Reducer calculates:

-Average Grade
+- Average grade
-Pass Rate (students with grade ≥ 50)
+- Pass rate
-Total number of students
+- Total number of students

-Basic statistics per semester
+The pass rate is calculated based on the following condition:

+grade >= 50

+---

+## 4. Driver

+The Driver class configures and runs the Hadoop MapReduce job.

+It sets:

+- Mapper class
+- Reducer class
+- Custom Partitioner class
+- Input path
+- Output path
+- Number of reducers

+The number of reducers is set according to the number of semesters.

+---

-Data Validation
+## Data Validation

-The implementation ensures:
+The implementation handles invalid input safely.

-Grade must be between 0 and 100
-Invalid or malformed records are skipped
+Invalid records are skipped if they contain:

-Missing fields are ignored safely
+- Missing fields
+- Malformed records
+- Invalid numeric grade values
+- Grades outside the range 0 to 100

+This prevents the MapReduce job from failing due to bad input data.

+---

-How to Run
+## How to Run

-Compile
+### 1. Compile the Java Files

-javac -classpath `hadoop classpath` -d . *.java jar -cvf task14.jar *
+javac -classpath `hadoop classpath` -d . *.java

-Run Hadoop Job
+---

+### 2. Create the JAR File

-hadoop jar task14.jar Task14Driver \
+jar -cvf task14.jar *

-/user/cloudera/project/task14/input \
-/user/cloudera/project/task14/output
-HDFS Commands
+---

+### 3. Create Input Directory in HDFS

+hdfs dfs -mkdir -p /user/cloudera/project/task14/input

+---

-Upload Input Data
+### 4. Upload Input Data to HDFS

 hdfs dfs -put students.csv /user/cloudera/project/task14/input

+---

+### 5. Remove Old Output Directory if It Exists

+hdfs dfs -rm -r /user/cloudera/project/task14/output

+---

+### 6. Run the Hadoop Job

+hadoop jar task14.jar Task14Driver /user/cloudera/project/task14/input /user/cloudera/project/task14/output

+---

+### 7. View the Output

+hdfs dfs -cat /user/cloudera/project/task14/output/*

+---

+## HDFS Commands Used

+### Upload Input Data

+hdfs dfs -put students.csv /user/cloudera/project/task14/input

+### View Files in Input Directory

+hdfs dfs -ls /user/cloudera/project/task14/input

+### View Output

+hdfs dfs -cat /user/cloudera/project/task14/output/*

+### Remove Output Directory

+hdfs dfs -rm -r /user/cloudera/project/task14/output

+---

-Key Concepts Demonstrated
+## Key Concepts Demonstrated

+- Hadoop MapReduce
-Custom Partitioner in Hadoop
+- Custom Partitioner
-Key-based Data Distribution
-Reducer-level Parallelism Control
-Educational Data Analytics
-Large-scale Batch Processing
+- Key-based data distribution
+- Reducer-level parallelism control
+- HDFS input and output handling
+- Educational data analytics
+- Large-scale distributed processing
+- Big Data batch processing

+---

+## Performance Statistics
+After running the MapReduce job, Hadoop provides execution statistics such as:

+Map input records: X
+Reduce input records: X
+Reduce output records: X
+Output size: X

+These statistics can be viewed in the terminal output or through the YARN ResourceManager interface.

+---

+## Project Summary

+This project demonstrates how Hadoop MapReduce can be used to analyze student academic performance data.

+By using a Custom Partitioner, records are distributed based on semester, ensuring that each reducer handles only one semester.

+This improves data organization and demonstrates an important Big Data concept: controlling data flow between Mapper and Reducer using custom partitioning.

+---

+## Author

-Hadoop MapReduce Design Patterns
+Task 14 - Semester-Based Partitioning using Hadoop MapReduce
-Author